Vanangaan: Production

 Suriya announced officially on 28 March 2022 that his next film, tentatively titled Suriya 41, would be directed by Bala and produced by himself and Jyothika under 2D Entertainment.
-On Bala's birthday, Suriya released the first look poster and the title Vanangaan in Tamil and Achaludu in Telugu.
-This would have been the third collaboration of Suriya and Bala after Nandha and Pithamagan.
+On Bala's birthday, 11 July 2022, Suriya released the first look poster and the title Vanangaan in Tamil and Achaludu in Telugu.
+This would have been the third collaboration of Suriya and Bala after Nandhaa and Pithamagan.
 Suriya was reportedly playing dual roles, one of them deaf and mute.
-Krithi Shetty was signed on to play the female lead.
+Krithi Shetty and Mamitha Baiju were signed on to play the female leads.

 Filming was initially planned to be completed entirely in three months; however, work on the film stopped in June due to a reported tiff between the lead actor and director.
-Following this, Vanangaan was rumored to have been dropped, which Suriya debunked with a social media post in which he stated that he was "waiting to be back on sets".
+Following this, Vanangaan was rumoured to have been dropped, which Suriya debunked with a social media post in which he stated that he was "waiting to be back on sets".
 However, on 4 December 2022, Bala announced that Suriya and 2D Entertainment were no longer part of the project due to changes in the film's story.
-By March 2023, Arun Vijay was confirmed as Suriya's replacement, and Roshni Prakash replaced Shetty.
+By March 2023, Arun Vijay was confirmed as Suriya's replacement and had begun filming, while Roshni Prakash replaced Shetty, and Ridha joined as the other lead actress.
+The final filming schedule took place in Tiruvannamalai.
+Filming wrapped in April 2024.

+Controversies

+In 28 February 2024, Mamitha Baiju allegedly accused Bala of physically and mentally assaulting her during the shooting of the film, which eventually made her opt out of it.
+Later, she clarified that it was misinterpreted by the media and she did not experience any such incidents, but she opted out of the film due to other professional commitments.
+Later, film producer S. Saravanan of Orange Productions attempted to restrain the film's release via the Madras High Court due to its title, claiming he registered the title Vanangaan first in 2020.
+However, the court rejected his request.

+Music

+The music is composed by G. V. Prakash Kumar.
+Following the audio launch event on 18 December 2024, the audio jukebox was released.
+The first single "Irai Nooru" was released on 21 December 2024.
+The second single "Mounam Pole" was released on 30 December 2024.
+The third single "Mugilin Mele" was released on 6 January 2025.

+Release

+Theatrical

+Vanangaan was released in theatres on 10 January 2025, during the week of Pongal.